 "Calling me a bitch isn't helping.
 Get the hell out of my house before I call the police."

 Tyler grumbled that five-letter word again while marching down the stairs and out of the house.
 A yelp and what sounded like a bike hitting the pavement followed the slamming of the door.
-Nicole sighed when she heard a car pull off.
-He's gone!
+Nicole went to her window sighed as she watched his car pull off.
+He's gone.

-Shaking her head, she was dismayed for falling for his cheap charisma.
-She finished her morning ritual, going on to brush her wavy hair.
+Shaking her head, she finished her morning ritual, going on to brush her wavy hair.
 Her auburn mane fell just past her shoulders to the middle of her back when straight, but it always bounced up a little because of her natural waves.
 She yawned, smiled, and went to make herself some breakfast.
 For once, the house was quiet enough for her to hear her footsteps on the black, speckled tiles of the kitchen floor.
-She quickly whipped herself up a meal and sat at her cozy nook in the kitchen by the window.
+She made herself up a meal and sat at her nook in the kitchen by the window.
 She settled against the plush back of the short, black bench on the wall with some pancakes, scrambled eggs, and a couple of slices of bacon.
-A peaceful smile spread across her face as she proceeded to eat and read her morning paper, until a strange voice called out to her.
+A peaceful sigh escaped her as she proceeded to eat and read her morning paper, until a strange voice called out to her.